Society of Camera Operators

-The Society Of Camera Operators was founded in 1979 under the name Society of Operating Cameramen.
+The Society of Camera Operators (SOC) was founded in 1979 under the name Society of Operating Cameramen.
 Its primary mission is to advance the art, craft and creative contribution of the camera operator in the motion picture and television industries.
 The SOC represents camera operators, camera assistants, directors of photography as well as other related crafts.
 Its roster boasts of a global membership representing a large cultural diversity within the technical moviemaking crafts.

 The SOC also publishes the four-times annually Operating Cameraman Magazine, founded in 1991 and renamed the Camera Operator Magazine in 2007.
 Written from the perspective of the camera operator, each issue deals with issues relevant to the world-wide motion picture and TV industry.
 It includes articles on the development of the motion picture camera (from the silent era through modern equipment), aspect ratios, set etiquette, the digital revolution, and other informational subjects.
 Camera Operator magazine contains articles written by members who describe current motion pictures and television shows they have been working on—a true representation of the experiences of camera operators on the sets and on location.

 The organization hosts an annual banquet, The SOC Lifetime Achievement Awards, to honor those members who have contributed and advanced the craft of the camera operator.
 A portion of the proceeds from this event are donated to the Eye Care Clinic Vision Center of the Children's Hospital Los Angeles.